 Does the Bloom Affect Taste and Aroma of Your Coffee?

 Two factors affect the bloom of coffee grounds.
-Firstly, the carbon dioxide present in the coffee beans tastes sour, which means when the coffee grounds do not bloom before the brew, the gas that’s held infuses the coffee with the sour taste, further enhancing the flavor of the coffee.
+Firstly, the carbon dioxide present in the beans tastes sour, which means when the grounds do not bloom before the brew, the gas that’s held infuses the coffee with the sour taste, further enhancing the flavor of the coffee.
 Secondly, carbon dioxide is a gas, repels the water and inhibits the coffee bean compound extraction that occurs during the brewing process.
 This also has an impact on the taste and aroma of the coffee.

 Why Should You Let Your Coffee Bloom?

 Even if you do not think about it while brewing, it is going to be a variable if you want to make that perfect cup of coffee.
 If you do not get a bloom, then it means that your coffee is stale or has been lying around for a long time.
-In other words, the bloom is an indicator of the freshness of the coffee beans, which is something every avid coffee drinker looks for during the brewing process.
+In other words, the coffee blooming is an indicator of the freshness of the coffee beans, which is something every avid coffee drinker looks for during the brewing process.